niplav/site/text_reviews.md

 for prediction, [especially if the inflection point is not in the data yet](https://arxiv.org/pdf/2109.08065).
 A lot of Smil's curve-fits have a smooth start and an abrupt bump into a ceiling; the bump into the ceiling usually lies in the not-so-far-future.
-Growth was the first time I've seen someone fit a logistic curve to national GDP—not GDP growth rates, mind you, no, gross domestic product *itself*. p.
+Growth was the first time I've seen someone fit a logistic curve to GDP—not GDP *growth rates*, mind you, no, gross domestic product *itself*. p.
 412, I'm not making this up.

 Smil also uses the words "upper bound" differently from my culture—in